leprojety/symbolon/Session1.md

 ---

 ## **Glossary**
-* Here’s a glossary of key terms from Heidegger’s *Being and Time* as discussed in the seminar:

 #### **Dasein (Da-sein)**
-A German term meaning "being-there," used by Heidegger to refer to human existence. *Dasein* is unique in that it questions its own being and is always already in the world.
+* A German term meaning "being-there," used by Heidegger to refer to human existence. *Dasein* is unique in that it questions its own being and is always already in the world.

 #### **Being (Sein)**
-The central concept of Heidegger’s philosophy.
+* The central concept of Heidegger’s philosophy.
 He argues that Western metaphysics has forgotten the question of being, treating it as self-evident instead of deeply interrogating it.

 #### **Being-in-the-world (In-der-Welt-sein)**
-A fundamental structure of *Dasein*, emphasizing that human existence is always already embedded in a world of relationships, objects, and other beings.
+* A fundamental structure of *Dasein*, emphasizing that human existence is always already embedded in a world of relationships, objects, and other beings.

 #### **Thrownness (Geworfenheit)**
 The idea that *Dasein* is "thrown" into existence without choosing its circumstances (such as birthplace, historical moment, or biological limitations).